- Office Location:

 In 2008, Ms. Kitic served as a Board member of the Opera Pacific in Costa Mesa, and was on the advisory board of Big Brothers Big Sisters of Orange County from 2009-2012.
-She currently serves as chair for artistic excellence for LA Opera with whom she most recently performed the role of Suzuki in their production of "Madame Butterfly" (2012-13/broadcasted nationaly), and her "signature role" of Carmen in Sept.
-2013.
-Kitic also performed Beethoven's 9th Symphony at the Disney Hall in August 2013. and in May/June 2014. appeared as Albine in LA Opera's production of "Thais" (May/June 2014), with Nino Machaidze as Thais and Placido Domingo as Athanel, and in March 2015; as Mrs. Noah in Britten's "Noah's Flood," conducted by Mo.
-James Conlon (more info available at LA Opera.org).
-In February 2015, Kitic is scheduled for a solo-recital in Houston, TX and 3 semi-staged concerts of Carmen with The Pacific Symphony in Orange County, conducted by Mo.
-Carl St. Clair, and in Feb/Mar 2016 again with Los Angeles Opera as Suzuki in "Madame Butterfly" with Los Angeles Opera (more info available at http://www.laopera.org).
+She currently serves as chair for artistic excellence for LA Opera with whom she most recently performed the role of Suzuki in their production of "Madame Butterfly" (2012-13/broadcasted nationally) and her "signature role" of Carmen in September 2013.
+Kitic also performed Beethoven's 9th Symphony at the Disney Hall in August 2013. and in May/June 2014. appeared as Albine in LA Opera's production of "Thais"; with Nino Machaidze and Placido Domingo as Athanel, and in March 2015; as Mrs. Noah in Britten's "Noah's Flood", conducted by Mo.
+James Conlon.
+In March 2016, Kitic will again appear as Suzuki in "Madame Butterfly" with Los Angeles Opera (more info available at http://www.laopera.org).

 Ms. Kitic has studied with Metropolitan and Vienna State Opera star, Kammersaengerin Biserka Cvejic.
 She holds BM (Bachelor of Music in Performance) from the University of Music in Belgrade, Serbia and MM (Master of Music in Performance ) from the University of the Arts in Novi Sad, Serbia.